 Property Task cdt Represents the current default directory.
 This is the path from where the session starts. outputformat This R/W property gives the output format: clpxml, text, clpcsv.
 Keyword of the current running SMASH session.
-The values supported by this property are explained as follows: Clpxml - The output format of the current running SMASH session is in the .xml format ->set outputformat=clpxml Keyword - The output format of the current running SMASH8 session is in the keyword format ->set outputformat=keyword.
-Text - The output format of the currently running SMASH session is in the text format- >set outputformat=text.
+The values supported by this property are explained as follows: Clpxml - The output format of the current running SMASH session is in the .xml format ->set outputformat=clpxml Keyword- The output format of the current running SMASH8 session is in the keyword format ->set outputformat=keyword. • Text - The output format of the currently running SMASH session is in the text format- >set outputformat=text.
 By default, this property value is assigned to text.
 Clpcsv - This output format of the currently running SMASH session has a "clpcsv" table to represent the Command Status.
 Each line of the "clpcsv" output data has its first item either as the "header" or as the "group" keyword.
-Rows beginning with the "header" keyword specify the start of a new table and the items in the comma-separated list of keywords identify the output data elements that appear in each row of the table.
-Rows beginning with the "group" keyword specify a row of table values for the preceding header.
-SysIdentification This R/W property reflects the current state of system identification.
-1. It can set to any of the following values: System identification can be turned off as follows: ->Set SysIdentification=OFF System identification can be timed ON as follows: ->Set SysIdentification=TIMED Set the timeout value.
-The TimeOutValue property is set to TIMED and SysIdentification property value is set to ON.
-Note: If set SysIdentification=INDEFINITE, then TimeOutValue property is set to INDEFENITE and SysIdentification property value is set to ON. timeout The R/W property timeout represents the inactivity timeout value in seconds of the currently running SMASH session.
+Rows beginning with the "header" keyword specify the start of a new table and the items in the commaseparated list of keywords identify the output data elements that appear in each row of the table.
+Rows beginning with the "group" keyword specify a row of table values for the preceding header. timeout The R/W property timeout represents the inactivity timeout value in seconds of the currently running SMASH session.
 If the SMASH session is inactive for the timeout value seconds mentioned, then after reaching the timeout value this session will exit automatically.
 The value of this property can be set to a preferred inactivity time>set timeout=300.
 By default, it is assigned to 500.
 Identity This read only property gives a brief explanation of the present target and cannot be changed.